c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

   1. Tracking the habit `Track your weight` provides a once-per-month boost of 25 points.
 Otherwise, habits are worth 1 point per day for each of three habits, plus one point per day for tracking habits.
   2. Since there is no benefit to tracking more than three habits per day, I recommend configuring Tasker to track only three habits in addition to any habits that are tracked using a fitness tracker.
-  3. If you need to add a habit to complete a Challenge, I recommend simply running the setup routine again and have Tasker pick up the additional habit.
+  3. Tracking only three habits also leaves room for Tasker to automatically track challenge-related habits.
+The simplest way to include a new habit is to run the setup routine again.
 When the challenge ends, Tasker will automatically stop tracking that habit and remove it from the list in VirginPulse.

 ### Cards